Would you like to switch to the accessible version of this site?

 • Arthroscopy: A minimally invasive procedure performed under anesthesia, which uses a thin tube with a video lens and light inserted through a small incision in front of the ear.
 This technology allows the surgeon to get a close look at the joint and the area surrounding it.
 Arthroscopic surgery can repair some types of TMJ damage.

-• Arthroplasty: Surgery performed under anesthesia, can repair, replace, or reposition damaged parts of the joint.
+• Arthroplasty: Surgery performed under anesthesia can repair, replace, or reposition damaged parts of the joint.
 Arthroplasty can be used to remove bony growths, repair or replace the articular disc that cushions your joint, and access areas that an arthroscopy can’t.

 Jaw pain isn’t always due to TMD, and many cases of TMD are temporary.
 But frequent discomfort, limited movement, or any other persistent symptoms are a good reason to see your dentist or doctor for a thorough examination and diagnosis.
 Prompt treatment will help prevent further damage to the joint and make facial and jaw movement comfortable once again.